-The Master District and the Participants are subject to annexation under certain circumstances.
-See "ANNEXATION."
-In addition, a district (such as the Master District and Participants) has the legal authority to consolidate with other districts and, in connection therewith, to provide for the consolidation of its water system with the water system(s) of the district(s) with which it is consolidating.
+A district (such as the Master District and Participants) has the legal authority to consolidate with other districts and, in connection therewith, to provide for the consolidation of its water system with the water system(s) of the district(s) with which it is consolidating.
 The revenues of the consolidated system may be pledged equally to all first lien bonds of the consolidating districts.
 No representation is made that the Master District or any of the Participants will consolidate its water system with that of any other district.